mikeizbicki/cmc-csci143/week_13/README.md

         1. lots of custom java programs
     1. <img src=AcientAliens-Archive.png />
 1. The [common crawl](https://commoncrawl.org/)
-    1. >1 petabyte, data goes back to 2008, but significantly more data for recent years
+    1. more than 1 petabyte, data goes back to 2008, but significantly more data for recent years
     1. standard archive for scientific research about how the web looks "now"
     1. hosted on Amazon S3
         1. standard method for storing/distributing large static files